Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Discussions

-In our mixing anlysis we have also tried to settle other unresolved issues.
-First, in the $0^{++}$ sector an imporant issue is what is the isotriplet $q\bq$ partner of the isosinglet $q\bq$.
+In our mixing analysis we have also tried to settle other unresolved issues.
+First, in the $0^{++}$ sector an important issue is what is the isotriplet $q\bq$ partner of the isosinglet $q\bq$.
 There are two contending views.
-The popular view endorsed by PDG is that $a_0(1450)$ is the isotriplet partner, but the opposite view suggests that $a_0(980)$ is the isotriplet parner \cite{pdg}.
-The popular view appears intuitively strange because, if this is so, the strange flavor octet partner $K_0^*(1430)$ becomes lighter than $a_0(1450)$.
+The popular view endorsed by PDG is that $a_0(1450)$ is the isotriplet partner, but the opposite view suggests that $a_0(980)$ is the isotriplet parner \cite{pdg,prd15}.
+The popular view appears intuitively strange because, if this is so, the strange flavour octet partner $K_0^*(1430)$ becomes lighter than $a_0(1450)$.
 So it is important to find out which view is correct, and why.
 We tried to resolve this issue in our mixing.
 Unfortunately our analysis could not provide a conclusive answer on this, but it does imply that the opposite view is not completely excluded yet.

-Another issue in this sector is whether the neurons could form a bound state or not.
-Our result indicates that they could.
-In fact, our analysis suggests that $f_0(500)$ could be such a neuroball state.
+Another issue in this sector is the nature of $f_0(500)$, which has been a big mystery \cite{f5001,f5002,f5003, f5004,f5005,f5006,f5007,f5008,f5009,f50010,f50011}.
+In the quark and chromon model, the chromons are supposed to be the consituent gluons, but logically we can not exclude the possibility that the neurons could also form a loosely bound state.
+In this paper we discussed this possibility.
+Our analysis suggests that $f_0(500)$ could be viewed a neuroball state.
 And this is independent of which state we choose to be the isotriplet partner.
 In our quark and chromon model the neuroballs (if exist) should look very much like loosely bound states of two (or three) $q\bq$ mesons or $gg$ chromoballs, and $f_0(500)$ nicely fits in this picture.
-Remarkably, this is consistent with the popular view advocated by many authors \cite{f5001,f5002,f5003,f5004,f5005,f5006,f5007}.
+Remarkably, this is consistent with the popular view advocated by many authors \cite{f5001,f5002, f5003,f5004,f5005,f5006,f5007}.
 But we emphasize that in detail two views are different.
 The one interprets $f_0(500)$ to be a glueball, but the other interprets it a molecular state.

-A related issue is whether the monopole condensation in QCD could create a $0^{++}$ vacuum fluctuation mode or not \cite{prd80,prl81,prd15}.
+A related issue is whether the monopole condensation in QCD could generate a $0^{++}$ vacuum fluctuation mode or not \cite{prd80,prl81,prd15}.
 Theoretically this, of course, is a fundamental question.
 If the answer turns out to be in the affirmative, $f_0(500)$ would be a natural candidate of the vacuum fluctuation.
-But our analysis could not provide a definite answer on this, and this possibility remains open.
+This is a very interesting and attractive possibility which warrants further study.
+Here we just emphasize that our analysis does not exclude this possibility.

 The mixing in the $2^{++}$ sector is rather straightforward because there are no controversial issues here.
 Here we have three physical states below 2 GeV, and our result tells that $f_2(1275)$ and $f'_2(1525)$ are the $u\bu+d\bd$ and $s\bs$ states, respectively.
 This, of course, is in line with the PDG interpretation \cite{pdg}.
 Moreover, our result tells that $f_2(1950)$ is predominantly the chromoball state, which agrees with our result in the preceding paper \cite{prd15}.